mybb/meta/architecture/mybb-1.9-theme-system.md

 Storing individual Macros will allow changes to be reverted even when the extension that introduced them is removed.

 ##### Macro Types
 Changes that result in Theme resources being modified are defined Static Macros.
-This feature can be extended to allow Dynamic Macros, where changes are applied just before the Resources are rendered, leaving the source Themes intact.
+This feature can be extended to allow Dynamic Macros, where changes are applied just before the Resources are rendered, leaving all source Themes intact.

 ## Design Notes
 - ### Addressing MyBB ≤ 1.8 Theme Management Problems